 Frequent panic attacks that interfere with one’s life indicates panic disorder.
 The frightening nature of panic disorder can lead to some people avoiding any situation in which they may suffer a panic attack.
 They may stop going out altogether and become agoraphobic.

-People who suffer from anxiety in any form, from general anxiety to social anxiety, may at some point suffer a panic attack if faced with an overwhelming situation.
+People who suffer from anxiety in any form may at some point suffer a panic attack if faced with an overwhelming situation.
 It may occur once, and the panic attack may never reoccur.
-However, some people with anxiety may go on to develop panic disorder, which can further complicate their existing anxiety.
+However, some people may go on to develop panic disorder, which can further complicate their existing condition.

 Anxiety can be seen as a continuum, with unobtrusive anxiety at one end and panic attacks at the other.
 Treatment is available and can be very effective.
-Cognitive Behavioral Therapy (CBT) is the most common treatment for anxiety.
+Cognitive Behavioral Therapy (CBT) is the most common treatment.
 Medication may also be helpful if the anxiety is severe.
 An antidepressant, or an anxiolytic (anti-anxiety) medication for short-term use, can be prescribed by your physician.